 - For our registration purposes, the continuing firm is considered to be the Participating Audit Firm.
 The firms not continuing are considered to be predecessor firms.

-- If the firm name changes, a new Participation Agreement should be submitted.
-PCAOB registrants should also submit a completed Consent and Agreement – Section 7 form.
+- If the continuing firm name changes, a new Participation Agreement is signed with the firm's new legal name.
+Canadian firms registered with the PCAOB complete a Consent and Agreement – Section 7 form with the firm's new legal name.

-- Reporting issuer clients and individuals authorized to sign audit reports that were previously associated with predecessor firms should be added to the continuing firm's information on CPAB’s website.
+- Reporting issuer clients that are accepted by the continuing firm and indiviuals authorized to sign audit reports that were previously associated with predecessor firms, who become authorized individuals of the continuing firm, are added to the continuing firm's profile in FIRMS.

-- Predecessor firms should complete an online Notice of Withdrawal form and submit the written notification in accordance with Rule 250.
+- Predecessor firms remove all reporting issuers from their profile in FIRMS and complete the Notice of Withdrawal form provided by CPAB in accordance with Rule 250.

 - Former partners/officers or designated professionals of predecessor firms who are involved in the audit of a Canadian reporting issuer should sign the Rule 213 – Consent & Agreement form and the Rule 214 – Agreement & Release form on behalf of the continuing firm.

-- The continuing firm should submit a letter certifying compliance with Rules 213 & 214.
+- The continuing firm completes a Confirmation of Compliance form certifying compliance with Rules 213 and 214.

-- Update the firm's information on CPAB's website to reflect the new firm name and the former name in brackets.
+- Update the firm information in the Firm Information and Registration Management System (FIRMS) to reflect the new firm name and the former name in brackets.

-- Submit two new Participation Agreements under the new firm name.
+- Sign a new Participation Agreement with the firm's new legal name.

-- PCAOB registrants should submit a Consent and Agreement – Section 7 form.
+- Canadian firms registered with the PCAOB complete a Consent and Agreement – Section 7 form with the firm's new legal name.

 *The information in the firm profiles is prepared and maintained by, and is the sole responsibility of, the Participating Audit Firm to which it relates.
 Any questions pertaining to this information should be addressed to the Participating Audit Firm.
 CPAB makes no representations as to the accuracy or completeness of this information, and accepts no responsibility for any loss or damages suffered as a result of decisions made or actions taken based on the information therein.